Reviewed August 2013

-The RECQL4 protein is active in several types of cells, both before and after birth.
+The RECQL4 protein is active in several types of cells before and after birth.
 Researchers believe that this protein is particularly important in cells of the developing bones and skin.
 It has also been found in enterocytes, which are cells that line the intestine and absorb nutrients.

-More than 25 mutations in the RECQL4 gene have been found in people with Rothmund-Thomson syndrome.
-These mutations likely prevent the cell from producing any RECQL4 protein or lead to the production of an abnormally short, nonfunctional version of the protein.
+More than 40 mutations in the RECQL4 gene have been found in people with Rothmund-Thomson syndrome.
+These mutations likely prevent the production of any RECQL4 protein or lead to the production of an abnormally short, nonfunctional version of the protein.
 A shortage of this protein may prevent normal DNA replication and repair, causing widespread damage to a person's genetic information over time.
 Further study is needed to determine how these changes result in the characteristic features of Rothmund-Thomson syndrome, which include a skin rash, sparse hair, small stature, skeletal abnormalities, and an increased risk of certain cancers.

 Cytogenetic Location: 8q24.3